gabriel951/my_work/README.md

 # Goal
 Here you will find both the texts I have written and the slides I have used for presentations.
+There is also a bit more stuff.

 # Overview
 Here is an overview of the contents of each folder: